gnunn-gitops/cluster-config/README.md

 ![alt text](https://raw.githubusercontent.com/gnunn-gitops/cluster-config/main/docs/img/argocd.png)

+Finally note that I deliberately have everything in the same repository for demo purposes.
+Folks dealing with a lot of clusters and tenants will likely want to split things out into multiple repositories.

 # Usage

 Cluster specific configuration is stored in the bootstrap/overlays folder.
 To deploy the cluster configuration, simply do a ```oc apply -k bootstrap/overlays/{clustername}```.
 Under the hood this kustomize does the following: